Urban rail transit in Africa

-Urban rail transit in Africa has emerged as a growing form of transit due to rapid urbanization that has occurred in recent decades across the continent.
+Urban rail transit has emerged as a growing form of transit due to rapid urbanization that has occurred in recent decades across the continent of Africa.
 Some of these transit systems are older and more developed, such as the metro in Cairo which opened in 1987.
 Others such as the light-rail system in Addis Ababa are much more recent, which opened in 2015.
 A variety of technologies are being used ranging from light-rail, bus rapid-transit, and commuter-rail etc. Africa for several decades saw minimal investment in rail infrastructure, but in recent years due to urban population growth and improved financing options, investment in rail networks has increased.

 Background

 African heavy-rail is an artifact of the colonial period, where colonizing nations built out these networks to further the conquest of Africa.
 The colonial powers also used these networks to transport resources they extracted from operations they developed.
 These rail networks criss-crossed major areas of Africa, but with the independence period these networks became splintered due to new borders across the continent.
 These networks declined over the next few decades, due to lower demand and lower levels of investment.
 Like many other aspects of African governments, these became overstaffed.

 In recent decades, potential economic growth has been untapped with the growth of extractive industries such as mining and oil drilling.
 Many of these mines are located in the several land-locked nations in the African interior.
 Aware of the environmental toll that road-transport requires, nations and foreign actors are realizing the potential of rail transit in Africa.
 Besides economic incentives, urbanization has been fueling the growth of mega cities across the globe.
 Lagos, Nairobi, Cairo, Kinshasa, Luanda, Dar es Salaam, Johannesburg, and Abidjan, etc., either are all mega cities across Africa that are either already at 10 million people, or soon on track to surpass that number.
 In recent years there has been a growth in both urban rail systems, and more traditional heavy rail.